metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Required:

-- `endpoints` (String) EndpointsName is the endpoint name that details Glusterfs topology.
+- `endpoints` (String) endpoints is the endpoint name that details Glusterfs topology.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
-- `path` (String) Path is the Glusterfs volume path.
+- `path` (String) path is the Glusterfs volume path.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod

 Optional:

-- `read_only` (Boolean) ReadOnly here will force the Glusterfs volume to be mounted with read-only permissions.
+- `read_only` (Boolean) readOnly here will force the Glusterfs volume to be mounted with read-only permissions.
 Defaults to false.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod

 <a id="nestedatt--spec--repo--volumes--host_path"></a>